IsraelCabrera/frigate/docs/docs/configuration/genai/review_summaries.md

 ### Image Source

 By default, review summaries use preview images (cached preview frames) which have a lower resolution but use fewer tokens per image.
-For better image quality and more detailed analysis, you can configure Frigate to extract frames directly from recordings at a higher resolution:
+For better image quality and more detailed analysis, you can configure Security to extract frames directly from recordings at a higher resolution:

 ```yaml
 review: